dwyl/apprenticeship/README.md

 + People who are `new` tend to have a
 ["beginners mind"](https://en.wikipedia.org/wiki/Shoshin)
 and are more "_teachable_".
-+ Avoids bad habits (_like un-tested or un-documented work!_).
++ Avoids having to unlearn bad practices (_like un-tested or un-documented work!_).
 + Instills the _habit_ of continuous learning _early_
 in the person's journey thus avoiding "_senior syndrome_" (_where people feel they already know everything!_)
-+ More likely to pass on their knowledge to teammates (_whereas most "senior" people "hoard" their knowledge our of fear of being replaced!_)
++ They are more likely to pass on their knowledge to teammates (_whereas most "senior" people "hoard" their knowledge out of fear of being replaced or as a bad habit!_)

 <!--
 > NOTE: help very much help-wanted re-wording these bullet points!